TheGreatCodeholio/ttd_helper/README.md

 ## File Cleanup
 This will clean up local or remote audio files older than x days as set in /etc/config.py
-- Two seperate configuration sections "local" and "remote"
+- Two separate configuration sections "local" and "remote"
 - Can be enabled so local is cleaned and remote isn't or vise versa or not cleaned at all

 ## /etc/config.py